Birational geometry of foliations associated to simple derivations: Preliminaries on foliations

 A foliation $\calf$ on a smooth surface is said to be {\it reduced} if all its singularities are reduced.
 After Seidenberg \cite{Sei}, foliations on smooth projective surfaces always admit a \emph{reduction of singularities}: a birational morphism $\Sigma:M\to X$ obtained as a composition of blowing-ups such that $\calfp:=\Sigma^*\F$ is a reduced foliation.

 Such a {\em reduced model} $\calfp$ is not unique.
 Indeed, by performing a blowing-up at either a non-singular point or a reduced singularity the transformed foliation remains reduced.
 Doing such an ``unnecessary'' blowing-up creates a \emph{foliated exceptional curve} or \emph{$\calfp$-exceptional curve}: a rational curve of self-intersection $-1$ whose contraction to a point $q$ yields a foliated surface with at most a reduced singularity at $q$.
 A reduced model $\calfp$ is called a \emph{relatively minimal model} when it is free of \emph{$\calfp$-exceptional curves}.

-\subsubsection{Kodaira dimension}
+\subsection{Kodaira dimension}

-{The \emph{Kodaira dimension} $\kappa (\calf)$ of $\calf$ is defined by
+The \emph{Kodaira dimension} $\kappa (\calf)$ of $\calf$ is defined by